"What's in a name...?" Our Honorary Namesakes

 Robert Grissom Parkway, which runs from Harrelson Boulevard on the south to Carolina Bays Parkway on the north, is named for a long-time Myrtle Beach City Council member and mayor.
 The late Bob Grissom served for 16 years on City Council, including three terms as mayor.
 He died in 1998, and the road was named in his honor in April 1999.
 Bob Grissom's daughter, former Councilwoman Susan Grissom Means, stepped down in January 2016 after serving four terms.

 Although S.C.
 31 (also known as Carolina Bays Parkway and John B. Singleton Parkway) is not located within the city limits of Myrtle Beach, it is named in memory of John B. Singleton.
 Known for his vision in promoting construction of a north-south route west of the Intracoastal Waterway and his lifetime of contributions to Myrtle Beach, Singleton worked as a local pharmacist and was active in the Myrtle Beach community.
 He was named Young Man of the Year in 1960, served as the first chairman of the Miss Sun Fun Pageant and was active in the Myrtle Beach Area Chamber of Commerce and Hospitality Association.
-He was also Citizen of the Year in 1992 for his efforts on behalf of the parkway and his other commitments.
+He also served as a Myrtle Beach City Council member from 1966-1974.
+Singleton was selected as Citizen of the Year in 1992 for his efforts on behalf of the parkway and his other commitments.

 Withers Swash and much of the surrounding area was once part of a 66,000-acre King’s Grant to Robert Francis Withers in the early 1700s.
 Robert and his wife, Mary, operated an indigo and rice plantation overlooking the swash.
 During the great hurricane of 1822, 18 people who sought refuge in the Withers family home near the swash were swept away by the storm surge.
 By the way, five creeks, known locally as “swashes,” flow to the ocean inside the City of Myrtle Beach.
 The swash names are, as follows: Bear Branch Swash, Deep Head Swash, Cane Patch Swash, Midway Swash and Withers Swash.